AbhiramAbbireddy/DontForgetIt/README.md

 This project is intentionally kept focused and simple, but there are several natural extensions:

-- Calendar screen that lets you browse reminders by date.
 - Natural language quick add (for example, "Call mom tomorrow 7pm").
 - Recurring reminders (daily, weekly, custom).
 - Categories or tags for reminders (work, personal, health, etc.).